2480258/FiveMinCrawler/GUIDE.md

 # Customization Guide

-We can change behavior of crawler by changing JSON and gave its path as parameter (-p)
+We can change the behavior of the crawler by changing JSON and giving its path as a parameter (-p)

-Please read with [JSON example](debugWeb.json) for better understandings.
+**Please read with [Boilerplate](debugWeb.json) for better understandings.
+You may want to start to customize with this file because copying and pasting this one allows faster customization speed.**

 ## Notations